-Digital-to-analog glitch impulse is the impulse injected into the analog output when the input code in the data register changes state.
-It is normally specified as the area of the glitch in nV-sec, and is measured when the digital input code is changed by 1 LSB at the major carry transition (0x7FFF to 0x8000); see Figure 28.
+The impulse injected into the analog output when the input code in the data register changes state.
+It is normally specified as the area of the glitch in nanovolt-seconds (nV-sec) and is measured when the digital input code is changed by 1 LSB at the major carry transition (0x7FFF to 0x8000), as seen in Figure 28.